OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-3/demo.md

 ### Observation

-The rule has identified 5 locations in the code which refer to the same MediaStore use.
+The rule has identified 2 locations that indicate a use of MediaStore API.

 {{ output.txt }}